RyanLafferty/krakend-docker/README.md

 [Generate your krakend.json here](http://www.krakend.io/designer/)

-### Example
+### Examples
-Run docker with the debug visible (`-d` at the end).
+The following are several examples of running krakend.
+By default the command `run` is executed, but you can pass other commands and flags at the end of the run command.

 The configuration files are taken from current directory (`$PWD`).
-It is expected to find at least the file `krakend.json`:
+It is expected to find at least the file `krakend.json`.

+Pull the image and run KrakenD (default parameters):

     docker pull devopsfaith/krakend
     docker run -p 8080:8080 -v $PWD:/etc/krakend/ devopsfaith/krakend

+Run with the debug enabled:

+    docker run -p 8080:8080 -v $PWD:/etc/krakend/ devopsfaith/krakend run -d

+Check the syntax of the configuration file

+    docker run -it -p 8080:8080 -v $PWD:/etc/krakend/ devopsfaith/krakend check --config krakend.json

+Show the help:

+    docker run -it -p 8080:8080 -v $PWD:/etc/krakend/ devopsfaith/krakend --help

+Enjoy KrakenD!

-Any questions please let us know via Github issue
+And any questions please let us know via Github issue